supermanu107/VaxGame/README.md

 ## How was Vax built?

-Before Vax, the extent of my web development experience is encompassed by this amazing Ruby on Rails tutorial[http://ruby.railstutorial.org].
-Therefore this web application is minimalist by-design.
+This web application is minimalist by-design.
 I've employed a few libraries, such as d3.js[http://d3js.org], jquery[http://jquery.com], and jqueryui[http://jqueryui.com].
 I've also employed a few gems to handle cookies, errors, and styling.